 None of the Hawaiian islands are that big, but they are all packed with unique and amazing things to see and do for everyone from beach bums to adrenaline junkies.
-Not only is Hawaii a geographic dreamland, but the Hawaiian people show what a gem Polynesian culture really is.
+Not only is Hawaii a dreamland of natural geography, but the Hawaiian people show what a gem Polynesian culture really is.

-I am especially grateful for the Hawaiian islands as I partially credit them for the ability to “trick” my wife into marrying me.
-I scored some free buddy passes to Hawaii, and immediately invited Claire to join me on a quick weekend getaway.
-I knew she couldn’t resist a free trip to a place she had never been, even though she may have had concerns about me being the company.
+I am especially grateful for the Hawaiian islands as I partially credit them for the ability to “trick” my now-wife into marrying me.
+I scored some free flight buddy passes to Oahu and immediately invited her to join me on a quick weekend getaway.
+I knew she couldn’t resist a free trip to an exotic paradise, even though she may have had concerns about me being the company.

-There is no way to choose just 11 things to do in Hawaii, so this post focuses on the top 11 things to do on Oahu (the most commonly visited island).
+There is no way to choose just 15 things to do in Hawaii, so this post focuses on the top 15 things to do on Oahu (the most commonly visited island).

 1. Snorkel at Hanauma Bay

-There are over 400 species of fish, and an abundance of (my favorite) sea turtles.
+There are over 400 species of fish and an abundance of (my favorite) sea turtles.